Ridge at Launani Valley

 Public remarks repeatedly advertise the presence of a pool and related amenities but never specify that it is a saltwater or saline system.
 I searched for phrases like 'salt water pool', 'saltwater pool', 'salt pool', and 'saline pool' and found no matches, so it is most likely a standard (non-saltwater) pool.

-In-unit laundry is strongly supported across the listing set.
-Multiple listings explicitly mention 'washer dryer in unit,' 'in-unit washer/dryer,' 'stack washer and dryer,' and 'full-size washer and dryer,' indicating this is not a one-off agent copy-paste.
-The evidence is consistent across many remarks and aligns with the MLS history showing 20/20 inclusions.
+In-unit laundry is strongly confirmed across the listing set.
+Multiple remarks explicitly mention 'full-size washer and dryer in unit,' 'in-unit washer/dryer,' 'stack washer and dryer,' and similar wording, indicating this is not a copy-paste anomaly but a consistent building feature.
+The current remarks align with the historical MLS data showing washer/dryer included in all recent listings.

 No analysis available